SingAREN/XeAP2-Tutorials/Session 2: NRO Lab.md

 		FTicks are a privacy preserving syslog message that used by eduroam Operations F-Ticks server in Europe to generate global eduroam usage statistics. <br>
 		Contact eduroam OT for the moniroting server IP address and give them your National RADIUS Server (NRS) IP address so that they can accept your FTicks logs.
     ```
-    FTicksReporting         Full               # Log level
+    # Log level
+    FTicksReporting Full

+    # Hashed Calling Station ID attribute (MAC Address) of a roaming user's device
-    FTicksMAC               VendorKeyHashed    # FTicks MAC Address
+    FTicksMAC VendorKeyHashed

+    # Secret key
-    FTicksKey               CHANGE-ME          # FTicks key - PLEASE CHANGE!
+    FTicksKey CHANGE-ME

-    FTicksSyslogFacility    LOG_LOCAL2         # Syslog level that will receive the FTicks.
-                                               # If FTicksSyslogFacility is not provided,
+    # Syslog level that will receive the FTicks.
+If FTicksSyslogFacility is not provided,
-                                               # FTicks logs will be saved to LogDestination
+    # FTicks logs will be saved into LogDestination
+    FTicksSyslogFacility LOG_LOCAL2
     ```

 	- **Loop prevention:**